-Truett McConnell University's Bachelor of Science in Education degree is approved by the Georgia Professional Standards Commission.
+Truett McConnell University's Bachelor of Science in Education (Early Childhood and Middle Grades) and Bachelor of Science in Music Education degrees are approved by the Georgia Professional Standards Commission.

-Truett McConnell University's Bachelor of Science in Nursing is accredited by the Georgia Board of Nursing and Commission on Collegiate Nursing Education (CCNE).
+Truett McConnell University's Bachelor of Science in Nursing is approved by the Georgia Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).